5th Grade

 Beginning Instrumental Music Exploratory

-Join the SUSD Beginning Band and Beginning Strings and see what all the buzz is about!
 Join a community of students, parents, and teachers who will support you through a dynamic and comprehensive program all the way through high school.
 Where can you start?
 It all begins here!

 Interested in seeing the various ensemble trajectories of each part of our program?
 Click on the image below to learn more!